It is a powerful sedative that acts as a central nervous system depressant. It is significantly more potent than other common sedatives like Valium.

 It was never marketed in the US, and by 2016 it had been withdrawn from markets in Spain, France, Germany, and the UK.

 Society and culture

 People can use substances for different purposes.
-It could be that they have been prescribed something for a medical condition, are looking for the euphoric effects of some substance, or maybe they are trying to feel better with something.
+It could be that they have been prescribed something for a medical condition, are looking for the euphoric effects of some importance, or maybe they are trying to feel better with something.

-The physical effects of rohypnol on a person can range from minor to severe, to addiction and dependence.
+The physical effects of Rohypnol on a person can range from minor to severe to addiction and dependence.

 Recreational and illegal uses

 A 1989 journal of Clinical Pharmacology reports that benzodiazepines accounted for 52% of prescription counterfeits, suggesting that benzodiazepines were a significant class of prescription drug abuse.

 Nitrazepam accounts for 13% of counterfeit prescriptions.
 Rohypnol and other sedative-hypnotic drugs are frequently detected in people suspected of driving under the influence of drugs.

 Other benzodiazepines and non-benzodiazepines (anxiolytic or hypnotic) such as zolpidem and zopiclone (as well as cyclopyrrolones, imidazopyridines, and pyrazolopyrimidines) are also found in large numbers of drug-suspect drivers.

 Many drivers have blood levels far exceeding the therapeutic dose range, suggesting a high degree of abuse potential for benzodiazepines and similar medications.